Click here to see how to run to tool.

 Leaky Dams: flooding prevention measures (made either of wood or stone), moderating the flow of water downstream.
 Barriers are added to a stream or flow pathway to prevent soil and silt escaping and allowing water to escape at a slower rate (see gallery photos 7, 8 and 9)

-There are a number of Countryside Stewardship Options that help deliver the ambitions of Wetlandscapes.
+There are several Countryside Stewardship Options that help deliver the ambitions of Wetlandscapes (please note; some of these actions are only available in Higher-Tier.
+Check guidance).

 Data Used